Rei-SwitchBot/faq/en-us/Battery Circulator Fan.md

 3．

-Please follow the steps below to turn on the Cloud Service for your SwitchBot Battery Circulator Fan:
+Please follow the steps below to turn on the Third-party Service for your SwitchBot Battery Circulator Fan:

 Launch the SwitchBot App.